 Wanna get crafty this Christmas and make your own signs?
 While there are numerous methods to making signs, today I’m going to share a super easy option that doesn’t require a fancy vinyl cutting machine.
 Instead, you can make these holiday signs from printables and a blank canvas.

 How to Make Holiday Signs from Printables

 This is one of those projects I think would be fun to make at a holiday party or get together.
 You can make signs to use in your home, or to give away as gifts.

-The first thing you'll want to do is gather your supplies.
+The first thing you’ll want to do is gather your supplies.
 For this example, I used the Farm Fresh Christmas Trees Printable from my shop, and also show a sample using our Farm Fresh Pumpkins design, but you can use any printable or photo.

 I suggest using a print slightly larger than your canvas and printing from a print shop unless you have a laser printer.
 Otherwise, the ink may bleed if you use an inkjet printer.